Law of noncontradiction: Indian philosophy

-The Buddhist Tripitaka attributes to Nigaṇṭha Nātaputta, who lived in the 6th century BCE, the implicit formulation of the law of noncontradiction, “‘See how upright, honest and sincere Citta, the householder, is’; and, a little later, he also says: ‘See how Citta, the householder, is not upright, honest or sincere.’
-To this, Citta replies: ‘if your former statement is true, your latter statement is false and if your latter statement is true, your former statement is false.’”
-Early explicit formulations of the law of noncontradiction were ontic, with later 2nd century Buddhist philosopher Nagarjuna stating “when something is a single thing, it cannot be both existent and non-existent” similar to Aristotle’s own ontic formulation that “that a thing cannot at the same time be and not be”.
+The Buddhist Tripitaka attributes to Nigaṇṭha Nātaputta, who lived in the 6th century BCE, the implicit formulation of the law of noncontradiction, See how upright, honest and sincere Citta, the householder, is'; and, a little later, he also says: 'See how Citta, the householder, is not upright, honest or sincere.'
+To this, Citta replies: 'if your former statement is true, your latter statement is false and if your latter statement is true, your former statement is false.
+Early explicit formulations of the law of noncontradiction were ontic, with later 2nd century Buddhist philosopher Nagarjuna stating "when something is a single thing, it cannot be both existent and non-existent", similar to Aristotle's own ontic formulation that "a thing cannot at the same time be and not be".

 It is found in ancient Indian logic as a meta-rule in the Shrauta Sutras, the grammar of Pāṇini, and the Brahma Sutras attributed to Vyasa.
 It was later elaborated on by medieval commentators such as Madhvacharya.

 West

 Pre-Socratics

-According to both Plato and Aristotle, Heraclitus was said to have denied the law of non-contradiction, stating "one cannot step into the same river twice."
+According to both Plato and Aristotle, Heraclitus was said to have denied the law of non-contradiction, stating "one cannot step into the same river twice".
 So was the sophist Protagoras whose most famous saying is: "Man is the measure of all things: of things which are, that they are, and of things which are not, that they are not".

 Parmenides seemed to deploy an ontological version of the law of non-contradiction in saying what is not cannot be, and thereby to deny the void, change, and motion.